jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 Here we see a distribution of the number of reviews each user has completed.
 We see a majority of our users rated under 10 products.

-Our data did not require much cleaning.
+The data did not require much cleaning.
 We selected the appropriate columns of our model to utilize for surprise, which included 'reviewerID', 'asin', and 'overall'.
 This data contained our unique reviewer ID, unique product ID, and overall rating on a scale of 1-5.

 ### Why utilize data from Reviews?
 Reviews left by customers contain both text reivews (the meat of the review) in conjunction with a rating.
 By utilizing reviews as my source, I am able to easily assign a label of Positive_Sentiment (0 being false, 1 being true) to the review text based on the rating.
 This helps my model learn what words are associated with a positive sentiment and what words may be more associated with a negative sentiment.
 I can then apply this model to texts that are not accompanied by a number rating, such as tweets, Instagram captions, blog posts, and more.